Jerkiller/Appunti-Esami-Azure-Ita/appunti-six-sigma-yellow-belt.md

    * if data is unstable, investigate the reason. you could collect more data.
 Don't use unstable data for analysis!
    * if data is stable go to step 7

-Identify defects, defectives, unit and opportunities for error (OFE)
+Identify DUDO: defects, defectives, unit and opportunities for error (OFE)

 * OFE = # of elements that can cause a possible defect
 * defects = # of errors/problems. a defect is a failure to meet customer req or performance standard
 * unit = element being processed (or sampled) that can have multiple defects but can be defective or non difective (1 defect could be acceptable)
 * defectives = # of bad units

-Process Capability
+Process Capability (aka yield %)

 * DPMO method to calculate sigma
   * compute DPO = D / (OfE * U) # defects OfE units